3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/DTEComponent.md

 *available with v0.12+*

-Last received command.
+The last received command.

 **Note:** Use our [Sniffer]({{site.docp}}/Events/CommandEvent/) to find any commands.

 #### Guid

-Scope for Command ID
+Scope of Command ID

 Syntax: